dashodanger/fmcomposer/README.md

 FM Composer uses its own binary format, FMCI for storing instruments and .FMCS for the songs .
 They use LZ4 compression (https://github.com/lz4/lz4).

 # Compiling
-You'll need the following additional libraries :
+For Unix builds, you'll need the following additional libraries :
 - SFML 2

 # Thanks